Categorification of DAHA and Macdonald polynomials: Demazure endofunctors -- Derived superinduction

-The restiction functor is always exact since it does not change the underlying vector space.
-We show in Section~\ref{sec::Ind} that $\Res_i$ has both left and right adjoints which we denote by $\Ind_i$ and $\Coind_i$ following the classical Frobenius reciprocity principle:
+which is always exact, because it does not do anything with the underlying vector space.
+Functor $\Res_{\tJ}$ admits left and right adjoints which we denote by $\Ind_{\tJ}$ and $\Coind_{\tJ}$ following the classical Frobenius reciprocity principle:

-Note, however, that integrability affects the story in the following way: the left adjoint functor $\Ind_i$ maps $\fb_{+}[\xi]$-module $M$ to the maximal $\fp_i$-integrable quotient of the induced module:
+Note, however, that integrability affects the story in the following way: the left adjoint functor $\Ind_{\tJ}$ maps $\fb[\xi]$-module $M$ to the maximal $\fg_{\tJ}$-integrable $\fp_{\tJ}$-quotient of the induced module):